sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   reusing the installation (:envvar:`SAGE_LOCAL`, :envvar:`SAGE_VENV`)
   from the prebuilt image.

-After VS Code finished configuring the dev container, your local Sage repository at ``$SAGE_ROOT`` is available in the container at the directory ``/workspaces/<repository name>``.
-You may need to open a new Terminal to start working from the directory.
+After VS Code finished configuring the dev container (when the message "Done.
+Press any key to close the terminal." appears in the terminal named "Configuring"), your local Sage repository at ``$SAGE_ROOT`` is available in the container at the directory ``/workspaces/<repository name>``.
+To use Sage in a terminal, `open a new terminal in VS Code
+<https://code.visualstudio.com/docs/terminal/basics>`_, type ``./sage`` and hit
+:kbd:`Enter`.

 ..
 NOTE::